peace-maker/smrpg/README.md

 	}
 ```
 * Start your server.
 The core config files are generated in [mod]/cfg/sourcemod/ and the config files for the single upgrades in [mod]/cfg/sourcemod/smrpg.
+* Next to the above generated config files there are additional config files in [mod]/addons/sourcemod/configs/smrpg.

 # API
 Developers can easily add new upgrades using the extensive API provided by the core.